 Objects, Methods & Integers

-Ruby is an Object-Oriented Programming (OOP) language.
-In Ruby (almost) everything we interact with is an object.
+In Ruby everything we interact with is an object.
 That includes basic data types like numbers, strings and even nil

 .
 Every value in Ruby has an underlying object representation and can be manipulated with methods.